 - suits on foreign judgments

 The Probate Division of Knox County Chancery Court, pursuant to Statute and Local Rules, receives filings with respect to the probate of wills and the administration of estates.
-The Clerk and Master, Howard G. Hogan, oversees the administration of probate matters, and performs many of the functions formerly reserved to the county judge, subject to the review and approval of the Chancellors.
+The Clerk and Master, J. Scott Griswold, oversees the administration of probate matters, and performs many of the functions formerly reserved to the county judge, subject to the review and approval of the Chancellors.

 For questions regarding the probate of an estate, please contact the Probate Division at (865) 215-2389.